Shopify/polaris/documentation/Color system.md

 ### Icon On Branded

 For use as a fill color for icons on primary actions.
-Not for use in icons on navigation and tabs. **Note** disabled variant needed.
+Not for use in icons on navigation and tabs.

 - Icon On Branded: `--p-icon-on-branded`
 - Icon Subdued On Branded: `--p-icon-subdued-on-branded`
+- Icon Disabled On Branded: `--p-icon-disabled-on-branded`

 ### Text On Branded

 For use as a text color on primary actions.
-Not for use in text on navigation and tabs. **Note** disabled variant needed.
+Not for use in text on navigation and tabs.

 - Text On Branded: `--p-text-on-branded`
 - Text Subdued On Branded: `--p-text-subdued-on-branded`
+- Text Disabled On Branded: `--p-text-disabled-on-branded`

 ### Branded Selected